mathnathan/Kinect-Registration/README.txt

     DISCLAIMER:

-        I've bundled a slimmed down version of the libfreenect driver into this package.
+		I've bundled a version of the libfreenect driver into this package.
 Get it straight from git if you want all their samples and goodies.

             libfreenect: https://github.com/OpenKinect/libfreenect